LeTanque/treasure-map-hunter/README.md

 For your second CS Build Week, you and a small team will be competing against your fellow CS students in the ***Lambda Treasure Hunt***.
 To succeed, you will need to apply knowledge you've learned throughout your entire tenure at Lambda School -- CS, Labs and main track -- to efficiently traverse an island maze, collect treasure, solve puzzles, unearth powerful artifacts and more.
 Glory and riches await the victors!

+> How does this employ web?

 ## Minimum Viable Product
 Mine one Lambda Coin.
 That's it.

 ## Overview
 You start the adventure unworthy, unequipped and anonymous.
 Your first task is to traverse the island and build a map for your personal use.
 Along the way, you will discover equipment, treasure and clues which will assist you on your quest for power, wealth and glory.

 ## Rooms
 The map is laid out in a grid: Similar to your worlds from Week 1 of your CS training, each room may have exits in the cardinal directions: north, south, east and west.
 Each room also comes with a unique ID and coordinates for your convenience.

 ```
 // Starting room